-3.2 Interference
+4.2 Interference

-- 3.2.1 Robots are not allowed to be colored orange, yellow or blue in order to avoid interference.
-Orange, yellow, blue colored parts used in the construction of the robot must either be occluded by other parts from the perception by other robots or be taped/painted with a neutral color. - The robot must not emit infrared light.
-However, optical sensors (e.g. infrared-distance-sensors) may be used as long as they do not affect other robots. - Infrared light reflecting materials must not be used on the outside.
+Robots are not allowed to be colored orange, yellow or blue in order to avoid interference.
+Orange, yellow, and blue colored parts used in the construction of the robot must either be occluded by other parts from the perception by other robots or be taped/painted with a neutral color.

+The robot must not emit infrared light.
+However, optical sensors (e.g. infrared-distance-sensors) may be used as long as they do not affect other robots.

+Infrared light reflecting materials must not be used on the outside.
 If robots are painted, they must be painted matte.
 Minor parts that reflect infrared light could be used as long as other robots are not affected.
-Robots must not produce magnetic interference in other robots on the field. - Robots must not produce visible light that may prevent the opposing team from playing when placed on a flat surface.
-Any part of a robot that produces light that may interfere with the opposing robot's vision system must be covered. - 3.2.5 A team claiming that their robot is affected by the other team's robot in any way must show the proof/evidence of the interference.
+Robots must not produce magnetic interference in other robots on the field.

+Robots must not produce visible light that may prevent the opposing team from playing when placed on a flat surface.
+Any part of a robot that produces light that may interfere with the opposing robot's vision system must be covered.

+A team claiming that their robot is affected by the other team's robot in any way must show the proof/evidence of the interference.
 Any interference needs to be confirmed by an OC member if a claim is placed by the other team.

-3.3 Control
+Control

-3.3.1 The use of remote control of any kind is not allowed during the match.
+The use of remote control of any kind is not allowed during the match.
 Robots must be started and stopped manually by humans and be controlled autonomously.

-3.4 Communication
+4.4 Communication

-- Robots are not allowed to use any kind of communication during game play unless the communication between two robots is via Bluetooth class 2 or class 3 7 or via any other device that communicates using the 802.15.4 protocol (e.g., ZigBee and XBee). - 3.4.2 Teams are responsible for their communication.
+Robots are not allowed to use any kind of communication during game play unless the communication between two robots is via Bluetooth class 2 or class 37 or via any other device that communicates using the 802.15.4 protocol (e.g., ZigBee and XBee).

+Teams are responsible for their communication.
 The availability of frequencies cannot be guaranteed.

-3.5 Agility
+4.5 Agility

-- Robots must be constructed and programmed in a way that their movement is not limited to only one dimension (defined as a single axis, such as).
-They must move in all directions, for example by turning. - 3.5.2 Robots must respond to the ball in a direct forward movement.
-For example, it is not enough to basically just move left and right in front of their own goal, it must also move directly towards the ball in a forward movement.
+Robots must be constructed and programmed in a way that their movement is not limited to only one dimension (defined as a single axis).
+They must move in all directions, for example by turning.

+Robots must respond to the ball in a direct forward movement.
+For example, it is not enough to basically just move left and right in front of their own goal.
+It must also move directly towards the ball in a forward movement.
 At least one team robot must be able to seek and approach the ball anywhere on the field, unless the team has only one robot on the field at that time.
-Goalie has to approach the ball in the whole penalty area. - 3.5.3 If a robot does not touch the ball that is placed no further than 20 cm from it within 10 seconds, it is deemed to be damaged (see Damaged Robots) - Robots must be constructed in a way that they do not enter the goal.
-Robots are allowed to use the crossbar in order to avoid entering the goal.
-This rule applies to all robots on the field.
-Any robot that moves into the goal 3 times during a period of 20 seconds is deemed to be damaged (see Damaged Robots).
+The goalie has to approach the ball in the whole penalty area.

+If a robot does not touch the ball that is placed no further than 20 cm from it within 10 seconds, it is deemed to be damaged (see Damaged Robots).